sumocoders/wireframes/README.md

     {% set user = {  'role': 'admin',  'email': 'alexis17@deprez.org'} %}
     {% set navigation = {  'active': 'contacts'} %}

+### Flash messages

+Note: this will only work if you have the correct Twig-markup for the notifications.
+This is default in the Framework-layout.

+You can add "flash messages" by using one of the following GET-parameters:

+* success
+* report
+* warning
+* error

+The key indicates the type of the message, the value is the string that will be shown as the message

 ### Mails

 In some applications mails need to be send.
 In the wireframes you can add a screen after an action and before the